arngll/arnce-spec/n6drc-arnce.md

 the ubiquitous EUI-48 and EUI-64 address standards.
 It was specifically designed for compactness and encoding clarity.
 It's features include:

-*   Callsigns can be up to 12 characters long, allowing for long complex callsigns
+*   Callsigns can be up to 12 characters long (allowing for long complex callsigns)
 *   Variable length encoding, allowing for 16-bit, 32-bit, 48-bit, and
     64-bit representations of 3, 6, 9, and 12 character callsigns
 *   Broadcast and multicast addressing